How do a SSAS and SIPP differ?

 They're both regulated in the same way and in the eyes of HM Revenue and Customs (HMRC), they're both investment regulated pension schemes, which means that the basic rules surrounding borrowing, lending and investment are exactly the same for both.

-So does that mean we can forget all about the distinctions between the two?
+So, does that mean we can forget all about the distinctions between the two?
 Well, unfortunately no.

 Although the underlying tax rules are the same for both, the legislation is applied slightly differently.
 And while it's true that most new investment regulated pension schemes are set up under the SIPP banner, there are still quite a few SSAS arrangements out there.

-So let's have a look at the differences between a SSAS and a SIPP in terms of governance and eligibility.
+Let's have a look at the differences between a SSAS and a SIPP in terms of governance and eligibility.

 SSAS